elopezvalecky/adyen-java-api-library/BUILDING.md

 ---

-## Generate Models
+## Generate Models & Services

 > #### Work in Progress
-> Its only covers the model generation of the following api specifications
+> Its only cover the model generation of the following api specifications
 > - BalanceControlService-v1
+>
+> This is only for the purpose of the assignment to show off my skills that it could be done via gradle as well

 ```shell
 ./gradlew openapiModelBalanceControlService-v1